-General Grievance Policy and Procedures for Students
+General Grievance Policy and Procedures for Students Introduction

-Introduction

 The purpose of the General Grievance Policy for Students is to provide a formal method of recourse to students who feel that a particular action or series of actions on the part of a Hagerstown Community College employee has violated accepted or stated institutional practices and standards.
-Student concerns appropriate to this policy include, but are not necessarily limited to, concerns regarding ethical and professional behavior of employees, arbitrary application of current College policies by employees, and perceived violations of accepted rights of students such as the right to free expression and the right to assemble.
+Student concerns appropriate to this policy include concerns regarding the ethical and professional behavior of employees, arbitrary application of current College policies by employees, and perceived violations of accepted rights of students such as the right to free expression and the right to assemble.
+If a student wishes to have another person present at any step of the process, they may request the presence of a nonlegal advisor.

 Student complaints related to faculty/instructor teaching, course content, or student status in competitive academic programs, are not addressed via the General Grievance Policy/Procedure.
 For such complaints, the student should first share their concern with their faculty/instructor.
-If not satisfied, the student should share their concern with the respective academic division director (for credit programs) or program coordinator (for non-credit programs).
+If not satisfied, the student should share their concern with the respective academic division director (for credit courses) or program coordinator (for non-credit courses).
 If still not satisfied, the student may share their concern with the VPAASS (for credit programs) or Dean of WSCE (for non-credit programs).
-When applicable, students may refer to the Student Grade Appeal Process.
+When applicable, students may use the Student Grade Appeal Process.